JH-DSAI/diseases/DEPLOY.md

 # Deploying Disease Dashboard to Azure Container Apps

-This guide covers deploying the Disease Dashboard to Azure Container Apps with GitHub Actions CI/CD.
+This guide covers deploying the Disease Dashboard to Azure Container Apps.

 ## Prerequisites